 Liquidity risk is the risk that the bank is not able to meet its financial liabilities when due, as well as the risk that it is unable to fund increases in assets either at reasonable prices or at all.
-Rabobank Group policy is that long-term lending is financed by funding from customers or by long-term funding from the professional market.
+In line with the Basel principles, the Rabobank Group policy is that long-term lending is financed by means of stable funding, being funding from customers and long-term funding from the professional market.
 Liquidity risk management is based on three pillars.

 The first pillar sets strict limits on the maximum outgoing cash flows of the wholesale banking division.
 This ensures that excessive dependence on the professional market is avoided.
-To this end, the incoming and outgoing cash flows over the next 30 days are calculated and reported on a daily basis, including any conduits.
+To this end, the incoming and outgoing cash flows over the next 12 months are calculated and reported on a daily basis.
 In addition, limits have been set on the outgoing cash flows per currency and location.
 Detailed contingency plans have been drawn up in order to ensure the bank is prepared for potential crises.